 On Patrick's side, generations of Hayden family researchers, including Patrick himself, have spent a lot of energy examining Francis Heydon (Hayden, Heyden), a first-generation immigrant to Virginia and Maryland who died in 1694, and who is the earliest ancestor of the Virginia, Maryland, and Kentucky Haydens.
 It's been asserted since the late nineteenth century that he was the same Francis Hayden that was christened in Watford, Hertfordshire on 14 Aug 1628, and that he was a great-grandson of the armigerous Francis Heydon who married Frances Longueville.
 Unfortunately, there are too many inconsistencies in this narrative.
 There's no positive proof that the Francis who died in Maryland in 1694 is the same person who was born in Watford in 1628.
 And there are significant problems both with the widely-repeated idea that the immigrant Francis's father was the Edward Heydon who married Ellenor Whitehead, and with the equally-widespread idea that this Edward's father, another Edward Hayden who married a Frances Burr, was the same Edward as the eldest son of Francis Hayden who married Frances Longueville.

-Another appealing but probably false idea is that Thomas Hinton (b.
+Another appealing but unproven idea is that Thomas Hinton (b.
 1693) of Maryland, who married Rachel Howard (b.
 1700) and from whom Patrick and many other people are descended, was descended from John Hinton, M.D., physician to the family of Charles I and II, and/or his father Thomas Hinton, M.P.
 Both of these latter Hintons were definitely descendants of Edward III via John of Gaunt, and Gaunt's son, the churchman Henry Beaufort.
 And it's a matter of record that several of Thomas and John Hinton's immediate descendants were involved in the early colonization of Virginia and North Carolina.
 But notwithstanding the claims put forth in York Lowry Wilson's 1962 A Carolina-Virginia Genealogy, the evidence for a specific descent from those Hintons to Patrick's known Hinton forebears of Virginia, Maryland, and Kentucky seems to us to be hazy at best.
-Our view is that the connection is possible, but the spotty records that survive from early 17th-century Virginia are unlikely to yield a definitive answer.
+For various reasons, our view is that some kind of connection is possible, but the spotty records that survive from early 17th-century Virginia are unlikely to yield a definitive answer.